-Professor of Behavioural Science, Department of Management.
-Director of the Behavioural Research Centre (BRC), Huddersfield Business School.
+Professor of Behavioural Science, Director of the Behavioural Research Centre (BRC) at Huddersfield Business School.

-Petko is Professor of Behavioural Science at the Department of Management, Huddersfield Business School.
+Petko is Professor of Behavioural Science at Huddersfield Business School.
 He was formerly an Associate Professor at Kingston University London.
-He has also worked at University College London, The University of Tokyo, Tokyo Institute of Technology and The University of Warwick and City, University of London.
+He has also worked at University College London, The University of Tokyo, Tokyo Institute of Technology, The University of Warwick and City, University of London.

-He has published his experimental and theoretical articles in highly respected international journals (e.g., Cognition; Cognitive Science; Journal of Experimental Psychology: General; Psychonomic Bulletin & Review; Risk Analysis; Behavior Research Methods; Experimental Psychology; Journal of Experimental Psychology: Human Perception and Performance; Journal of Experimental Psychology: Learning, Memory, and Cognition; Frontiers in Psychology; Journal of Neuroscience, Psychology, and Economics; Behavioral and Brain Sciences; Computers in Human Behavior; Journal of Behavioral Decision Making ).
+He has published his experimental and theoretical articles in highly respected world-leading journals (e.g., Cognition; Cognitive Science; Journal of Experimental Psychology: General; Psychonomic Bulletin & Review; Risk Analysis; Behavior Research Methods; Experimental Psychology; Journal of Experimental Psychology: Human Perception and Performance; Journal of Experimental Psychology: Learning, Memory, and Cognition; Journal of Neuroscience, Psychology, and Economics; Behavioral and Brain Sciences; Computers in Human Behavior; Journal of Behavioral Decision Making ).

 Petko has also been awarded several behavioural science research grants from Arts and Humanities Research Council, ESRC, the British Academy, Nuffield Foundation, Japan Society for the Promotion of Science, and The Leverhulme trust.
 He is also an associate editor for Frontiers in Psychology and member of several International scientific societies.

 More recently, Petko worked on several behavioural models (decision-making under risk, behavioural forecasting, judgements relative to patterns).
 His work also tackles issues central to behavioural decision-making (e.g., utility, choice preferences, judgements, maximisation strategies, moral utility and risky behaviour), and psychological processing (e.g., learning, memory, categorisation and identification of information), which lie at the core of behavioural science.